Objectivco/CGD_EDDSL_Magic/README.md

 # Advanced Implementation

-## Controlling where the licensing page
+## Controlling the licensing settings page
-If you would like to control where the license settings page is, that's actually really easy to do too.
+By default, a menu item called "License" is added to the parent menu of your choice.
+If you would like to have full control of where the license settings page is, that's actually really easy to do too.

 Just set `$menu_slug` to false in your instantation, and then drop this line in your admin page, wherever you prefer:
 ``` php